deepjavalibrary/djl-serving/README.md

 DJL serving is built on top of [Deep Java Library](https://djl.ai).
 You can visit [DJL github repository](https://github.com/deepjavalibrary/djl) to learn more about DJL.

+It is also possible to leverage only the worker thread pool using the separate [WorkLoadManager](wlm) module.
+The separate WorkLoadManager can be used by customers who want to take advantage of DJL serving's model batching and threading but integrated into their own custom Java service.

 ![Architecture Diagram](https://resources.djl.ai/images/djl-serving/architecture.png)

 ## Key features